-2.4.2 Responding to student sexual behaviour
+2.5.3 Responding to student sexual behaviour

 Sexual behaviours of various kinds may be evident in children, particularly in the early years.
 Some forms of sexual behaviour may be considered developmentally appropriate for the child's age and stage of development.
 Other behaviours may indicate that the child could have been exposed to inappropriate material or experiences (for example, reports of very young children knowing about and experimenting with oral sex).
-Resources such as those published by the Department of Child Safety, Youth and Women can assist in identifying age inappropriate sexual behaviour.
+Resources such as those published by Child Safety Services can assist in identifying age-inappropriate sexual behaviour.